Animal Biosafety Levels

 Plant Biosafety Level 2 (BSL-2P)

 Recommended for transgenic plants that are noxious weeds, plants in which the introduced DNA represents the complete genome of a non-exotic infectious agent, plants associated with transgenic non-exotic microbe that has a recognized potential for serious detrimental impact on managed or natural ecosystems, or plant pathogens that have a recognized potential for serious detrimental impact on managed or natural ecosystems.
-Examples of agents worked with at BSL-2P include: Meliodogyne incognita (root-knot nematode), Pepino Mosaic Virus, and Pseudomonas syringa.
+Examples of agents worked with at BSL-2P include: Meliodogyne incognita (root-knot nematode), Pepino mosaic virus (PepMV), Pectinophora gossypiella (Pink bollworm), and Pseudomonas syringae.

 The following are required when working at BSL-2P: